SvenSapia/ip.sapia.cc/README.md

 ## What's this?
 A simple script to get your (external) ip-address.
 ## Why?
 Comparable webservices are bloated up with ads and unnecessary javascript.
-You can use this script with curl and get a readable output.
+You can use this script with cURL and get a readable output.
 ## ToDo
 - GeoIP
 - Name variables better
 - Message if PTR is not resolvable
 - Store URLs in vars
+- Detect cURL users -> Hide HTML tags